serenatang123/webdev-final-project/README.md

 ## Problem Solved

 - Problem description
- Provides a platform for apple music customers to follow their favorite artists, share playlists.Users can publish their music, edit and delete their post and explore things by different categories.
+ Provides a platform for meal lovers to find their favorite recipes, save recipes on their own page.
+Admin can publish new recipes, edit and delete their post and explore things by different categories.

 - Target Users

   - Artist
     - goal 1: create, login and edit profile page
-    - goal 2: publish, edit, delete music, search posted history
+    - goal 2: publish, edit, delete recipes, search posted history
   - customer
     - goal 1: create and login personal account
-    - goal 2: search and add favourite music to his/her playlist, follow other users
+    - goal 2: search and add favourite recipes to his/her page, follow other users

 ## Stategy